 What is an equinox?
 The earliest humans spent more time outside than we do.
 They used the sky as both a clock and a calendar.
 They could easily see that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shift in a regular way throughout the year.

 Our ancestors built the first observatories to track the sun’s progress.
 One example is at Machu Picchu in Peru, where the Intihuatana stone, shown above, has been shown to be a precise indicator of the date of the two equinoxes and other significant celestial periods.
 The word Intihuatana, by the way, literally means for tying the sun.

 Today, we know each equinox and solstice is an astronomical event, caused by Earth’s tilt on its axis and ceaseless orbit around the sun.

-Earth’s two hemispheres are receiving the sun’s rays equally now.
+Earth’s two hemispheres are receiving the sun’s rays about equally around equinox-time.
+The sun is overhead at noon as seen from the equator.
 Night and day are approximately equal in length.
-The name ‘equinox’ comes from the Latin aequus (equal) and nox (night).
-Image credit: Przemyslaw Idzkiewicz.

 If you live in the Northern Hemisphere, you can easily notice the later dawns and earlier sunsets.

 Also notice the arc of the sun across the sky each day.
 You’ll find it’s shifting toward the south.
 Birds and butterflies are migrating southward, too, along with the path of the sun.

 The shorter days are bringing cooler weather.
 A chill is in the air.
 In New York City and other fashionable places, people have stopped wearing white.
 Creatures of the wild are putting on their winter coats.